snieda/tsl2nano/tsl2.nano.autotest/readme.md

 ### Todos and Ideas

+* enhance reading/writing of multiline @Expectation blocks (current: replace '\r' and '\n' with ' 'o
 * extra check *boundary conditions* to test on minimum and maximum values
 * enhance @Expect with with annotation for boundaries
 * interpret java bean validation annotations for value boundaries